Key facts. Company history. Awards won to date. You'll find it all here.

 Loch Eriboll and neighbouring Sian Bay join the Scottish Sea Farms’ estate, becoming our most northerly locations on the Scottish mainland.

 The company celebrated 10 years under the ownership of Leroy Seafood Group and SalMar ASA.

 New year and another all-new farm for Orkney as Westerbister takes stock of its first generation of fish.

 Come November 2018, Barcaldine Hatchery was ready to take delivery of its first salmon eggs.

 Completing the lifecycle, December 2020 saw our Loch Nevis harvest the fish Barcaldine-grown fish.
 Just weeks later, Barcaldine Hatchery celebrated transferring its 10 millionth smolt to sea for on-growing.

 Scottish Sea Farms added to its Orkney estate with an all-new farm at Wyre, while our mainland region brings on board Scallastle in the Sound of Mull.

 Investment in our freshwater facilities saw construction begin on a new state of the art RAS hatchery at Barcaldine near Oban.

 One year to the month later, those first eggs were ready for transfer to our marine farms.

-In June 2021, Scottish Sea Farms signed a Share Purchase Agreement to acquire 100% of the shares in Grieg Seafood Hjaltland UK from Grieg Seafood ASA; a bid given the green light by the UK Competition and Markets Authority in December of the same year.
+In June 2021, Scottish Sea Farms signed a Share Purchase Agreement to acquire 100% of the shares in Grieg Seafood Hjaltland UK from Grieg Seafood ASA; a bid later given the green light by the UK Competition and Markets Authority, and successfully completed on 15 December of the same year.